|Tour of Idaho 2021 Challenge Point

 gain an advantage that would not be available to everyone else within

 the rules.
-You can make up the lost CPs elsewhere (see below).
+You can make up the lost CPs with bonus sections or extra challenge sections.
 Riding a

-closed trail, for any reason, is a possible (likely) DNF.
+closed trail, for any reason, is a likely DNF.
 Not being able

 to properly interpret a trail sign is not the same

-You can also miss a trail or waypoint due to riding or navigational errors.
-Except for D1, where the route must be ridden exactly and in the alloted time, there is some room for error along the Tour.
+You may also miss a trail or waypoint due to navigational errors.
+Except for D1, where the route must be ridden exactly and in the alloted time, there is some allowance for this along the Tour.
 It's a long way from start to finish and lots of things can go wrong.
 You will receive an off route penalty only for serious errors (you are already dinging yourself for time) but you may make these up with bonus sections and extra challenge sections.

 errors, teams must